Engee documentation

 Practical applications

-Example 1: extraction of first and last name
+Example 1: First and last name extraction

 In [ ]: